dailydotdev/apps/packages/webapp/README.md

 # daily.dev Web App

-A Next.js + Preact web application of daily.dev.
+A Next.js + React web application of daily.dev.
 It utilizes the brand new incremental static generation feature of Next.js to deliver pages fast.
 Available at: https://app.daily.dev